nsfinkelstein/blog/content/posts/2024-02-08-pdf-parsing-datasets.md

 This post will aim to provide an overview of real and synthetic datasets available for training Document AI models, with a focus on PDF documents.
 This is the second post in a [series](@/posts/2024-02-06-pdf-parsing-series-intro.md) on document parsing.
-The [previous post](@/posts/2024-02-07-pdf-parsing-tasks.md) about explored a number of datasets used in benchmarking tasks.
+The [previous post](@/posts/2024-02-07-pdf-parsing-tasks.md) explored a number of datasets used in benchmarking tasks.
 This post will focus on datasets used to train foundation models, which requires more data than can exist in annotated datasets used in benchmarking.

 #### PDF datasets